Multi-Factor Authentication FAQ

 What Mail Clients do not work with MFA?

-With the increased security that MFA brings, IT highly recommends using the Microsoft Outlook App, Outlook on your computer, or Outlook on the web because they fully support the modern authentication methods MFA brings.
+With the increased security that MFA brings, IT recommends using the Microsoft Outlook App, Outlook on your computer, or Outlook on the web because they fully support the modern authentication methods MFA brings.
 Many applications will no longer work with MFA, including:

 • Mail on Android Devices